goliatone/application-core/docs/guide.md

 #### Core modules

-This is the list of core modules bundled with Kiko:
+This is the list of core modules bundled with **core.io**:

 * Logger
 * REPL
 * Dispatcher

+Core modules are loaded first and made available for all user modules.

 ### Autoloading